 \subsection{VLT/MUSE spectroscopy}

-SDSS 2222 was targeted with the integral field spectrograph MUSE at the VLT, under the program 0103.A-0554(A) (P.I.: C. Grillo) between 2019 June 3 and July 10.
-The lens galaxy cluster was observed with a single pointing ($\sim$~1~arcmin$^2$ field-of-view, see the footprint in Figure \ref{Fig:MUSE}), for a total of 11 exposures of 1440 seconds each, resulting in a cumulative exposure time of $4.4$ hours on target.
+SDSS 2222 was targeted with the integral field spectrograph MUSE at the VLT, under programme 0103.A-0554(A) (P.I.: Grillo) between 2019 June 3 and July 10.
+The lens galaxy cluster was observed with a single pointing ($\sim$~1~arcmin$^2$ field of view; see the footprint in Fig. \ref{Fig:MUSE}), for a total of 11 exposures of 1440 seconds each, resulting in a cumulative exposure time of $4.4$ hours on target.

-Following the procedure described in \citet{Caminha2017, Caminha2017b, Caminha2019}, we use the standard reduction pipeline \citep[version 2.6,][]{Weilbacher2020} to process the MUSE raw exposures and create the final stacked data-cube.
-In addition, the \emph{auto-calibration} method and the Zurich Atmosphere Purge \citep[ZAP,][]{Soto2016} are applied to mitigate slice-to-slice flux variations and improve the sky-subtraction.
-The data have a spatial pixel size of $0\arcsec.2$ and the value of the FWHM measured from the white image is $0\arcsec.8$.
-Redshifts are then measured by extracting 1-dimensional spectra of all sources with HST detections within circular apertures of $0.\arcsec8$ radius.
-To improve the signal to noise ratio ($S/N$) of the extracted spectra for faint galaxies, we adopt customised apertures based on their estimated morphology from the HST imaging.
+Following the procedure described in \citet{Caminha2017, Caminha2017b, Caminha2019}, we used the standard reduction pipeline \citep[version 2.6;][]{Weilbacher2020} to process the raw MUSE exposures and create the final stacked datacube.
+In addition, the `{auto-calibration'} method and the Zurich Atmosphere Purge \citep[ZAP;][]{Soto2016} were applied to mitigate slice-to-slice flux variations and improve the sky-subtraction.
+The data have a spatial pixel size of $0\arcsec.2$ and the value of the full width half maximum (FWHM) measured from the white image is $0\arcsec.8$.
+Redshifts were then measured by extracting one-dimensional spectra of all sources with HST detections within circular apertures of $0.\arcsec8$ radius.
+To improve the signal to noise ratio ($S/N$) of the extracted spectra for faint galaxies, we adopted customised apertures based on their estimated morphology from the HST imaging.
 Following \citet{Balestra2016} and \citet{Caminha2016}, we assigned a quality flag (QF) to each redshift measurement in order to quantify its reliability: `{insecure'} (QF = 1), `{likely'} (QF = 2), `{secure'} (QF = 3), or `{based on a single emission line'} (QF = 9).